 Things to Do in South Beach & Miami Beach

-30. Ocean Drive – Cruise along this main road through South Beach and take in the gorgeous Art Deco buildings, many of which have been featured in films and on television, as well as the popular bistros, cafes, boutiques, and Miami icons.
+30. Ocean Drive – Cruise along South Beach and take in the gorgeous Art Deco buildings, many of which have been featured in films and on television, as well as the popular bistros, cafes, boutiques, and Miami icons.
 You could spend a whole day in Miami Beach just on Ocean Drive.

 31. Miami Beach Boardwalk – Go for an early morning walk or run along the Miami Beach Boardwalk and stroll through some of the most picturesque areas of the city from South Pointe Park to 87th Terrace.

 32. Lincoln Road – This outdoor pedestrian mall has something for everyone whether you want to shop, eat, drink, or enjoy local art galleries.

 33. Espanola Way – Just 5 minutes away from Lincoln Road, this Spanish-style pedestrian-only shopping area is another great place to browse boutiques and galleries, have a meal, or just sip a mojito while people watching.